kanidm/kanidm/book/src/accounts/service_accounts.md

 ### Compact API Tokens

-API Tokens issued by Kanidm internally are a JWS object that contains metadata about the service account that is being granted access.
-This means that the token can become quite long to encode the necessary information.
+API Tokens issued by Kanidm are a JWS object that contains metadata about the service account that is being granted access.
+To encode the necessary information, the token can be quite long.

-Some services however can't work with tokens that are excessively long and will truncate them inflight.
+Some services cannot work with tokens over a certain size and will truncate them during use.
 This causes the token to fail validation and Kanidm will refuse it.

-In these cases a compact token format can be used that creates a token which is 120 ascii characters or less.
+In these cases a compact token format can be used that creates a token which is 120 ASCII characters or less.

 > NOTE: Compact tokens do come with downsides, which is why they are not the default:
 >